lukas-sparnauskas/evalAIRR/README.md

 #### Observation-based reports

 - <b>`ks`</b> - Kolmogorov–Smirnov statistic.
 Parameters: list of observations you are creating the report for.
-- <b>`observation_distr_histogram`</b> - observation distribution histogram.
+- <b>`distr_histogram`</b> - observation distribution histogram.
 Parameters: list of observations you are creating the report for.
-- <b>`observation_distr_boxplot`</b> - observation distribution boxplot.
+- <b>`distr_boxplot`</b> - observation distribution boxplot.
 Parameters: list of observations you are creating the report for.
-- <b>`observation_distr_violinplot`</b> - observation distribution violin plot.
+- <b>`distr_violinplot`</b> - observation distribution violin plot.
 Parameters: list of observations you are creating the report for.
-- <b>`observation_distr_densityplot`</b> - observation distribution density plot.
+- <b>`distr_densityplot`</b> - observation distribution density plot.
 Parameters: list of observations you are creating the report for.
-The observation index `all` can be used to report on all observations in one plot.
+The observation index `all` can be used to report on all observations in one plot. `with_ml_sim` - optional parameter, which if True, instructs the report to include a comparison with a generated dataset using a GaussianProcessRegressor machine learning model trained on the real dataset (only applies in reports with `all` observations). `ml_random_state` - optional integer parameter, relevant only if `with_ml_sim` is set to True, which sets a seed in the machine learning model random number generation.
-- <b>`observation_distance`</b> - Euclidean distance between the real and simulated observation.
+- <b>`distance`</b> - Euclidean distance between the real and simulated observation.
 Parameters: list of observations you are creating the report for.
-- <b>`observation_statistics`</b> - statistical indicators (mean, median, standard deviation and variance) of an observation in both real and simulated datasets.
+- <b>`statistics`</b> - statistical indicators (mean, median, standard deviation and variance) of an observation in both real and simulated datasets.
 Parameters: list of observations you are creating the report for.

-Additional parameters: `with_ml_sim` - optional parameter, which if True, instructs the report to include a comparison with a generated dataset using a GaussianProcessRegressor machine learning model trained on the real dataset (currently, only applies to the report type `observation_distr_densityplot` in reports with `all` observations). `ml_random_state` - optional integer parameter, relevant only if `with_ml_sim` is set to True, which sets a seed in the machine learning model random number generation.

 #### General reports